Inductive Reasoning for Coinductive Types

-However, if we define the order relation on $\tlang$ in the usual way, the inclusion map into $\lang$ is not injective (up to order equivalence), as multiple elements of $\tlang$ (all approximations of $\emptyset$) are mapped to $\emptyset$.
-We solve this by defining the order relation such that all approximations of the bottom cotrie are collapsed into a single equivalence class.
+However, if we were to define the order relation on $\tlang$ in the usual way (e.g., Definition~\ref{def:colist-order}), the inclusion map into $\lang$ would not be injective (up to order equivalence), as multiple elements of $\tlang$ (all approximations of $\emptyset$) would be mapped to $\emptyset$.
+We solve this by defining the order relation in such a way that all approximations of the bottom cotrie are collapsed into a single equivalence class.

 \begin{definition}[\link{cotrie}{\cwptriezle}{$\tlang$ order}] Define $\sqsubseteq_{\tlang} : \rel{\tlang}{\tlang}$ inductively by the inference rules:

 where \link{cotrie}{\cwpiszbot}{$\mathsf{is\_bot} : \tlang \rightarrow \prop$} is defined inductively by: